 Cancer 'super tests' screen for more than 50 cancers.
 But are they saving lives?

-What if there were a screening test to check for cancers — more than 50 of them — with a single finger prick?
+What if there were a screening test to check for cancers — more than 50 of them — with a single blood draw?
 There is, though an increasing number of voices say that despite their promise, the jury is still out on whether they’re effective at prolonging life.

 Benjamin Mazer is a physician specializing in pathology and laboratory medicine who wrote an Atlantic piece called “Cancer Super-Tests are Here, But Are They Really Such a Good Idea?”

-Note: Editor’s note: A previous version of this story mischaracterized how the Galleri test works.
-We regret the error.